 25.1.1 Scientific Review

 DoD requires scientific review prior to IRB review for all new DoD supported human research.
 Review by Departmental Review Committees (DRC) meets this requirement.
-For those departments that do not have a DRC, the IRB will accomplish the scientific review.
+The IRB will accomplish the scientific review.
 DoD also requires that all substantive amendments to approved DoD research involving human subjects receive scientific review prior to IRB review.
-DRCs, if present, should perform the review, otherwise the IRB will complete the scientific review.
+The IRB will complete the scientific review.
 In the event that the IRB lacks adequate expertise to conduct scientific or scholarly review, the IRB may rely on outside experts to conduct this review (See Section 5.2.3).

 25.1.2 Education Requirements